PlasticPatrol/transform-plastic-patrol-csv/README.md

 Transformations:

-- Flatten the data by categories
+- Flatten the data so each category corresponds to a row
+- Gets the category leafKey from the list maintained in the app

 Additional output fields given: